amandaxay/Binary-Search-Tree/README.md

 # Binary-Search-Tree
+School project for data structures.
-(DATA STRUCTURES) Methods of binary search tree including minimum, maximum, add, remove, and finding the successor of a binary search tree.
+BST includes methods of binary search tree including minimum, maximum, add, remove, and finding the successor of a binary search tree.